YoheiKawaguchi/framework/README.md

 * Centralised error handling methods which take care of PHP errors and exceptions
 * A session-based Flash Message class that handles messages

-A lot of the public methods are similar to those you find on popular frameworks such as Zend and Yii.
-So hopefully it is easy for a lot of people to understand/get started to use those Core Classes.
+We are making the public methods similar to those you find on popular frameworks such as Zend and Yii.
+So hopefully it will be easy for a lot of people to understand/get started to use those Core Classes.

 ### Coding Standard
 In this framework, we follow PSR-2 coding style whenever possible.